Building Permits & Information

-One and Two Family Dwellings & Townhouses – 2015 IRC
+- One and Two Family Dwellings and Townhouses - 2015 IRC

 Note: For a complete list of current codes enforceable in Pennsylvania, visit the PA Uniform Construction Code website.
 A complete set of these codes is available at the township building department for review during normal business hours.

 - Fill out a building permit application.
 Fill out Parts I, II, and IV.

 - Under Part I, Section A, check box 4, Repair, replacement.